 VESSEL TYPE ROLE Anchor Handling Tug (AHT) Undertaking PLGR operations.
-Dive Support Vessel (DSV) May be required to assist with cable pull-in at the landfall location.
+Dive Support Vessel (DSV) May be required to assist with cable pull-in and preparation of exit pit at the landfall location.
 Jack-Up Barge To assist with cable burial in the near shore area, if required.
 Backhoe Dredge Barge To assist with cable burial / protection in the near shore area as required.
-DP2 CLV Cable delivery from port of manufacture; Pre- and Post- lay surveys;
+DP2 CLV Cable delivery from port of manufacture; Pre- and Post- lay surveys; Cable lying Cable trenching and burial Offshore Support Vessel (OSV) Deployment of burial and trenching tools.

-Cable lying

-Cable trenching and burial

-Offshore Support Vessel (OSV) Deployment of burial and trenching tools.